iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 There will be variation in each of these different samples.
 So each of these sample gives us slight variation from each other.
 So sample A is different from sample B and so on.
 When we collect different samples and find their mean or sd, then this set of information makes sample distribution.

+### Developing a Sampling Distributions

-if I choose **every possible** sample of size "n" from a popltn then I get "sampling distribution".
+If I choose **every possible** sample of size "n" from a popltn then I get "sampling distribution".
 Now if we collect mean of each of these possible sample then we get "Sampling distribution of Sample Means".

-### Developing a Sampling Distributions
-**Comparing the population distribution to sampling mean distribution**
+When we make probability distribution of a population that is unbiased, there are equally likely chance to pick a number.
+So it is a uniform distribution.

+Next, we take all possible sample and find mean of each.
+The prob distn of the mean of sample will be a normal distribution.

+So we find $ \mu_\bar{X} $ and $ \sigma_\bar{X} $ and n, here n is number of items in each sample.

 ### Standard Error of the Mean

 Standard error is standard deviation of mean of means.
 For eg, if we take random samples from a popltn, we get mean for each sample.
 S(A) give mean X(A) and so on.
 Now all these means (X(A), X(B), X(C)..) for a distribution.
 The standard deviation of this distribution gives us Standard Error.

+It is variablity in the mean from sample to sample of same size.

 ### Central Limit Theorem

 It says that the distribution of mean of samples is mostly normal distribution.
 It is not dependent on shape of original population.

+$ \sigma_\bar{X} = \frac{\sigma}{\sqrt{n}}$

+**Note:** The standard error of the mean decreases as the sample size increases.

 ### P Value